The Business Case for Win-Loss Analysis: Transform Lost Deals into Future Wins

 Anton Rius

-Anton Rius, Sr. Director of Content Marketing, leads all content production at Corporate Visions.
-Anton’s extensive experience supporting B2B demand generation with insightful content has been featured in publications like SalesPOP! and Relevance.
+Anton Rius, Sr. Director of Content Marketing, leads all content marketing strategy and production at Corporate Visions.
+Anton’s extensive experience supporting B2B revenue growth with insightful content has been featured in publications like SalesPOP! and Relevance.
+Anton writes regularly at Long Tail Thinking.